marbl/Mash/doc/sphinx/tutorials.rst

 .. code::

-  mash dist refseq.msh reads.fastq.msh > distances.tab
+  mash dist RefSeqSketches.msh reads.fastq.msh > distances.tab

 Sort the results to see the top hits and their p-values: